KELLERAGfuerDruckmesstechnik/CodeSamplesAndProtocols/README.md

 # KELLER bus/communication protocols and code samples
+The following content can be found on https://github.com/KELLERAGfuerDruckmesstechnik/CodeSamplesAndProtocols

-*`"Teaching by precept is a long road, but short and beneficial is the way by example." - Seneca the Younger`*
+> *`"Teaching by precept is a long road, but short and beneficial is the way by example." - Seneca the Younger`*

 ### Software Disclaimer
 https://download.keller-druck.com/api/download/NcL5jy6xdYhGEWiXYbrsvQ/en/2018-03.pdf